universal-packages/universal-validations/README.md

   ```

 - **`optional`** `Boolean`
-  The validation will run only if the property is set (not undefined)
+  The validation will run only if the property is set (not undefined nor null).

   ```js
   @Validator('name', { optional: true })